siddtheone/pm2-hive.github.io/docs/features/quick-start.md

 pm2 stop 0             # Stop specific process id
 pm2 restart 0          # Restart specific process id

-pm2 delete 0           # Will remove process from pm2 list
+pm2 delete 0           # Will remove process with id 0 from pm2 list
 pm2 delete all         # Will remove all processes from pm2 list

 # Misc